WLCG-Lightweight-Sites/WLCG-Lightweight-Sites.github.io/index.md

 - [Documents and Wiki](https://twiki.cern.ch/twiki/bin/view/LCG/SIMPLEGridProject)

 ## News and Events
+### Google Summer of Code 2019
+As part of GSoC 2019, Sneha Sinha, a final year student from IIIT-Delhi, India has improved the core python components of the framework.
+Her code is part of the v1.0.0 release of the framework.
+Check out is the final report of her contributions [here](gsoc_2019_python_components.md).
 ### CHEP 2018
 The project is being presented at CHEP 2018, in Sofia, Bulgaria.
 Here is the link to the [event and slides](https://indico.cern.ch/event/587955/contributions/2937094/)
 ### Google Summer of Code 2018